RababElAmerany94/RababElAmerany94/README.md

 # About me 👨🏻‍💻

 - 👋 Hi, Thank you for a look in.
-I'm a Software Engineer and a Full Stack developer.
+I'm a Full Stack developer.
 Javascript, Typescript, ReactJS, Angular, PHP, Laravel, JEE, Java, Git, and GitHub are the technologies I use most often.

 - 🔭 My strength lies in a combination of self-learning and consistency.
 To improve myself at every moment, I believe in the learning process rather than results.